chriscareycode/nagiostv-4-nodejs/README.md

 - tar xvfz nagiostv-x.x.x.tar.gz
 - Copy the contents of the dist/ folder to your web server inside the old NagiosTV folder

-Upgrading if you are running development
+Upgrading and running a development build
 - $ cd nagiostv-4
+- $ git pull --rebase
+- $ ember serve
+- access your web server on the hostname and port ember.js shows you

+Upgrading and creating a build if you are running development
+- $ cd nagiostv-4
-- $ git pull
+- $ git pull --rebase
 - $ ember build
 - then copy the contents of the dist/ directory to your web server

 Development Requirements
 ------------

+Git
 Node.js
+Ember.js
+Bower

 Development
 ------------